Skip To Content

 Court Reporting

-Service Excellence
+1. Service Excellence You Can Measure

 A common complaint regarding some services involves the constant transferring of one person to another with no returned calls and no resolution.

-Look for a service where the staff is well-trained in handling inquiries and issues such as order discrepancies and invoice questions.
+Look for a court reporting service where the staff is well-trained in handling inquiries and issues such as order discrepancies and invoice questions.
 The staff should have all the tools they need to assist you, answer questions directly or get the proper person on the line based on the issue.
 The firm’s representatives should be knowledgeable in the letter of the law and provide a high level of service.

 When you find outstanding service combined with highly skilled and professional court reporters and videographers, you’ve discovered a firm worth keeping.

 Transparency means that the court reporting firm is open about the company, its policies and its people, including court reporters, videographers, technicians and office staff.
-You don’t want something like this to happen:

 The court reporter who showed up for a Texas deposition was certified in California but not in Texas.
 Since the court reporting firm chose not to inform the client, the deposition was invalid and the client’s case could have been seriously damaged.